Â

 Vitamin C serves as your skin's primary building block for collagen synthesis.
 Without sufficient vitamin C, your body cannot produce the hydroxyproline and hydroxylysine amino acids essential for stable collagen formation.
 This directly impacts wound healing, skin elasticity, and your ability to recover from environmental damage.

-Research demonstrates that adequate vitamin C intake can support wound healing processes while supporting the skin's natural barrier function.
+Research demonstrates that adequate vitamin C intake can support the skin’s natural repair processes while supporting the skin's natural barrier function.
 Adults over 40 particularly benefit from consistent vitamin C supplementation, as natural collagen production declines approximately 1% per year after age 30.

 Quick Answer: Top 3 Benefits of Vitamin C for Skin Support